-This course is designed to cover key competencies for medical assistants related to nutritional interventions and office-based emergencies as identified by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Medical Education Review Board (MAERB).
-Students have the opportunity to obtain provider level CPR and first aid cards that meet MA program requirements during the course of this class.
-Prerequisite with concurrency: MA 110 with "C" or better.
+This class is designed to cover key competencies for medical assistants related to nutritional interventions and office-based emergencies as identified by the CAAHEP and the MAERB.
+Students have the opportunity to obtain provider level CPR and first aid cards that meet Medical Assistant program requirements during the course of this class.
+Prerequisite with concurrency: MA 110.